MAKING THE CUT

 "If only I were SOLDIER." ~ Cloud Strife

-The small infantryman threw himself behind a dumpster, panting heavily as he made to reload his gun with shaking fingers.
-A loud, disgusting snarl echoed down the alleyway and startled him, gun nearly slipping out of his hands.
+The small cadet threw himself behind a dumpster, panting heavily as he made to reload his gun with trembling fingers.
+A loud, disgusting snarl echoed down the alleyway, and the gun nearly slipped out of his hands.
 He sucked in a few deep breaths to calm himself before finishing with his weapon and scrambling back to his feet.
 Heading in the opposite direction of the noise, the cadet darted into the shadows.

 "Where the hell is he going?"
-Genesis Rhapsodos demanded, glaring at the screen.
+Genesis Rhapsodos demanded, glaring at the screen in front of him.
 "The monster is the other way."

 Beside him, Angeal Hewley sighed.
 "At the rate he's been going, he's probably better off running."